 This is significant as collarbone injuries are very common in bike crashes and sometimes it’s the full face helmet impacting the bones causing the damage.
 The D Air system specifically addresses that by putting composite shoulder caps and spine protectors in the jackets and full race suits.
-When combined with the airbag chambers under the caps it supports the neck and protects collarbones really well.
+When combined with the airbag chambers under the caps it supports the neck and protects collarbones significantly.

 The D-Air system has received a lot of recognition from safety organizations and racing regulatory bodies even for earlier less sophisticated systems which came out starting in 2000.
 So much in fact, that MotoGP has made airbag use mandatory in races starting in 2018.

 To help accommodate that, Dainese has offered the D-Air technology as open source to other racing gear manufacturers to use under their suits.

 This elaborate system is integral to Dainese street jackets or racing suits in order to have maximum protection, so maintenance and repairs even to just the jacket can’t be done by the owner to avoid compromising the airbag system.